What Treatments Are Used In Myopia Management?

 If you opt for a corrective solution (glasses or contact lenses), consider using atropine drops.
 They are perfectly suited for young children and have few to no side effects.

 Not sure which option to go with?
-Speak with Myopia Control Specialist, Dr. Moshe Schwartz O.D., F.A.A.O., who will advise you on the best myopia treatment for your child.Eyesymmetry Vision Center serves patients in Owings Mills, Baltimore, Ellicott City, Randallstown, and throughout Maryland.
+Speak with Myopia Control Specialist, Dr. Moshe Schwartz O.D., F.A.A.O., who will advise you on the best myopia treatment for your child.Our practice serves patients from Owings Mills, Baltimore, Ellicott City, and Randallstown, Maryland and surrounding communities.